A Lesson in Gratitude

 Recently, on the 100th day of classes for this school year, Jon's principal encouraged all of the teachers to celebrate, since the value and privilege of actually being in class has been made clear to everyone.
 Jon's idea for this, as a language arts teacher, was to have his students list 100 people and things for which they are most thankful.

-Jon told me he was inspired by the title of this blog, and by my new book Maximum Gratitude: Find Happiness and Contentment through the Habit of Giving Thanks (paid link).
+Jon told me he was inspired by the title of this blog and some of the things I've written about gratitude.
 He decided to see what would happen when pre-teens were given a gratitude challenge.

 The children had 15 minutes.
 Many initially thought there was no way they could come up with 100 things in that time, so Jon encouraged them to write as many as possible.